-Christmas in Cuba for an Australian Mum and her son
+Christmas in Cuba for an Australian

 Christmas is not celebrated in Cuba.

-Being communist, it was banned, but a few years ago the Pope visited, and begged the government to allow the people to remember the birth of Christ.
+Being communist, it was banned, but a few years ago the Pope visited and begged the government to allow the people to remember the birth of Christ.
 For the few who do, this is celebrated on Christmas Eve, with a traditional family meal.
-However it is not a season like western culture, where it is a great month, leading up to ‘the big day’.
+However, it is not a season like western culture, where it is a great month, leading up to ‘the big day’.

 We had anticipated our yuletide tree to be a decorated branch, or possibly a pot plant.
-But were pretty impressed when a Bici-taxi rider peddled us to several sparsely clad shelves of Christmas decorations.
-And even more impressed when the third near empty tore produced a tree at 25 CUC.
+But we’re pretty impressed when a Bici-taxi rider peddled us to several sparsely clad shelves of Christmas decorations.
+And even more, impressed when the third near-empty tore produced a tree at 25 CUC.

 So with great delight my son used some of his pocket money to purchase a fairly kitsch “Feliz Navidad” silver and blue tinsel star for the top of the tree.

-We proudly walked the street back to our apartment singling Christmas tunes, and stopping to watch the local men playing dominoes, or to rest for a photo against one of the many vintage American cars.
+We proudly walked the street back to our apartment singling Christmas tunes and stopping to watch the local men playing dominoes or to rest for a photo against one of the many vintage American cars.

 Inside our Cuban “home”, we set the Christmas Carols playing on the laptop to bring on our jolly Christmas tree trimming time.
 What we didn’t know was the tree was rather unstable, and just as we finished decorating it, over it toppled.

-The problem was, once we had verbalised that the tree was a gift, she set about doing the rounds of the apartment, claiming “this for me” to nearly every special thing we had bought.
+The problem was, once we had verbalized that the tree was a gift, she set about doing the rounds of the apartment, claiming “this for me” to nearly every special thing we had bought.
 It really made me uptight, and as soon as she was gone, Explorason was mocking her greed.
 (This ritual of asking for nearly every nice thing with “this for me” occurred daily on her interrogation visits).